Frequently Asked Questions

 How can I get help with questions about attendance reporting or course approval in my state?

 Questions regarding registries, attendance reporting or state approval should be directed to pdregistry@procaresoftware.com.
-You can also reach the support team via chat on any page of our website by submitting a support ticket through the support link at the footer of our website.
+You can also reach the support team via chat on any window of our website by clicking on the small chat icon in the bottom right corner of the window.

 Are courses approved in my state?